 My recommendation is to reduce the amount of processed meat you eat and purchase pastured meat, if you can.

 That’s simply not true.
 The brain thrives on ketone bodies (delivered through a mechanism called the blood-brain barrier) as its primary source of fuel.
 In fact, having too much glucose in your bloodstream can significantly increase your risk of developing certain neurological conditions.

 For example, scientists have discovered that Alzheimer’s is a condition caused by a problem with your brain’s glucose metabolism (glucose uptake) that starts as insulin sensitivity decades before the disease manifests.

-Plus, your body can easily make glucose, if needed, from non-carbohydrate sources in a process called gleuconeogenesis.
+Plus, your body can make glucose, if needed, from non-carbohydrate sources in a process called gluconeogenesis.

 11. Keto Doesn’t Provide Enough Nutrients